ValveSoftware/Proton/README.md

 This is my build of Proton which the most recent release of vanilla wine, has ffmpeg enabled for faudio by default, and all of Proton's patches ported over to be applied to vanilla wine.

 All patches:
--Warframe launcher loop patch
+-Warframe screenshot F6 patch
+-FFXIV Launcher patch
--DXVK Async patch applied and enabled specifically for warframe and poe -Mech Warrior online patch
+-Mech Warrior online patch
--Resident Evil 4 patch
--World of Final Fantasy patch
--Skyrim SE/Fallout 4 script extender patch
+-Assetto Corsa HUD patch
+-Vulkan child window patch
+-sword art online gnutls patch
--d9vk integration -
+-d9vk integration
 -protonfixes integration
 -FAudio with FFMpeg enabled (fixes audio/voices in multiple games)
 -All of Valve's wine proton patches.
 Yes.
 All of them.

-Building Proton in a nutshell:
+-wine staging patches
+-various wine hot fixes for wine functionality that fix regressions per version

+Full patches can be viewed in game-patches-testing/proton-prep.sh

+How to install:

+1. Either follow the build guide below, or download a release from the Releases section of this git repo.
+2. Extract the release tarball into `~/.steam/root/compatibilitytools.d/`, and restart steam.
+You will have to create the compatibilitytools.d folder.
+3. Right click any game in steam and click Properties
+4. At the bottom of the General tab, Check "Force the use of a specific Steam Play compatibility tool" then select the new Proton version.

+How to build:

 1. Install virtualbox and its kernel modules, make sure they are enabled at boot
 2. Install vagrant